remix-run/remix/docs/guides/mutations.md

 Data mutations in Remix are built on top of two fundamental web APIs: `<form>` and HTTP.
 We then use progressive enhancement to enable optimistic UI, loading indicators, and validation feedback--but the programming model is still built on HTML forms.

+We call it "mutation as navigation".
+We find it really easy to work with.

 ## Plain HTML Forms

 After teaching workshops with our company <a href="https://reacttraining.com">React Training</a> for years, we've learned that a lot of newer web developers (through no fault of their own) don't actually know how `<form>` works!